I’m a contractor or work for a third-party evaluator service provider and need to get set up with Veriforce. How do I get started?

 Can I transfer my evaluator authorization to another company?

 Yes.
-Your new company must have a Veriforce Professional Services Agreement on file.
+Your new company must have an account with Veriforce (if your new company needs to sign up with Veriforce, go here).
 Your new company’s VeriSource admin must initiate the evaluator transfer request.
-To do so, he/she will log-in to VeriSource using their admin user name/password, look under the Administrative menu, and select and complete the Evaluator Transfer Form.
+To do so, he/she will log in to VeriSource using their admin user name/password, look under the Administrative menu, and select and complete the Evaluator Transfer Form.

 How do I get my company added to the list of Third-Party Evaluators found in VeriSource?